 Great for: Those who like their products cream-based but their finishes matte.
 Also, dry or mature skin types.

 Not-so-great for: The price, which again is on the luxury end.
-The quality here really is outstanding though, and the refills are almost half the price (£28 for 3.5 g, Cult Beauty), making this overall good value.
+The quality here really is outstanding though, and the refills are almost half the price, making this overall good value.

 Best Cream Blusher for Oily Skin

 Ok, so not strictly a cream blush- more of a liquid one- but still a great product and pretty good value.